Ocean Township, Monmouth County, New Jersey: Local government

 Ocean Township operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager form of government (Plan A), implemented based on the recommendations of a Charter Study Commission as of July 1, 1963.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The Township Council is comprised of five members who are chosen at-large by the voters on a non-partisan basis to serve concurrent four-year terms of office in elections held as part of the May municipal election.
 At an annual reorganization meeting, the Township Council selects one of its members to serve as Mayor.
 The five-member Council sets policy and adopts local ordinances while the Council-appointed Township Manager oversees the day-to-day administration of the Township.
 The Mayor presides over the Council and, as a member, has a voice and a vote in its proceedings.

-As of 2025, members of the Township Council are Mayor Christopher P. Siciliano, Deputy Mayor John P. Napolitani Sr., Robert V. Acerra Sr., Margie Donlon and David Fisher, all serving concurrent terms of office ending on June 30, 2023.
+As of 2025, members of the Township Council are Mayor John P. Napolitani Sr., Robert V. Acerra Sr., David J. Fisher, Gitta D. Kaplan (elected to serve an unexpired term) and Jeffrey Weinstein (appointed to an unexpired term), all serving concurrent terms of office ending on June 30, 2027.

+In February 2025, Board of Education trustee Jeffrey Weinstein was selected to fill the seat expiring in December 2025 that became vacant when Kelly Terry stepped down from office the previous month.
+Weinstein will serve on an interim basis until the November 2025 general election, when voters will choose a candidate to serve the balance of the term of office.

+Gitta Kaplan was appointed in January 2024 to fill the seat vacated by Margie Donlon after she resigned to take office in the New Jersey General Assembly.
+In November 2024, Kaplan was elected to serve the balance of the term of office.